Chris Godwin Player Prop Bets for NFL Week 14 | Tampa Bay vs. Buffalo 12/12/2021

 - Godwin has been the target of 20.3% (105 total) of his team's 517 passing attempts this season.

-- Godwin (22 red zone targets) has been the recipient of 22.4% of his team's 98 red zone pass attempts.
+- With 22 targets in the red zone this season, Godwin has been on the receiving end of 22.4% of his team's 98 red zone pass attempts.

-- The Buccaneers have thrown the ball in 66.3% of their plays from scrimmage this year while running the ball 33.7% of the time.
-This offensive attack ranks first in the NFL in points scored.
+- The Buccaneers, who rank first in the NFL in points scored, have dropped back to pass 66.3% of the time while opting for the ground attack 33.7% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Godwin's matchup with the Bills.